greysweater42/cookbook/content/cnns.md

 Curiously, the results are slighlty different for pytorch, comparing to e.g. numpy: it turns out that pytorch uses cross-correlation instead of convolution, which in fact makes no difference, as they are almost exaclty the same transformations ([just have a look at Wikipedia](https://en.wikipedia.org/wiki/Cross-correlation#Properties)).
 A small discussion about this you may find also on [stackoverflow](https://stackoverflow.com/questions/66640802/why-are-pytorch-convolutions-implemented-as-cross-correlations).

-## 4. What are the differences between convolutional and fully-connected layers?
+## 4. Differences between convolutional and fully-connected layers

 The answer I would have given before deep diving into convolutions: